-The EXPORT\PACKAGE command exports all currently loaded raster, vector, and elevation data to a Global Mapper Package (GMP) file.
+The EXPORT\PACKAGE command exports all currently loaded raster, vector, and elevation data to a Global Mapper Package (\gmp) or Global Mapper Mobile Package (\gmmp) file.
 The following parameters are supported by the command.

-- FILENAME full path to file to save the data to - EXPORT\LAYER filename or description of layer(s) to export.
+- FILENAME specify the path to save the exported file.
+The package format will be determined by the file extension used in the file name.
+Use \.gmp to export as a Global Mapper Package and \.gmmp for a Global Mapper Mobile Package. - EXPORT\LAYER filename or description of layer(s) to export.
 By default all compatible and exportable layers are exported.
 You can include multiple EXPORT\LAYER parameters if you have multiple masks to search.
 Wildcards (\ and ?) are supported.
 Hidden layers are not considered. - SIMPLIFICATION specifies the simplification threshold to use when exporting the vector features.
 This specifies how far off a straight line (in the units of the current projection) that a point has to be before it is kept.
 Generally you should not specify a simplification value as the default just exports all vertices as they are.
 This is an option for advanced users only.